klarkc/nixos-everyday/README.md

     }
     ```

-2. Customize the modules as needed by referring to the individual module documentation provided below.
+2. Customize the modules as needed by referring to the individual module documentation provided above.

 3. Apply the configuration changes using the `nixos-rebuild` command: